Big Three (Peru)

 The Big Three (Los Tres Grandes) is the nickname of the three most successful sports clubs in Peru.
-The football teams of Alianza Lima, Sporting Cristal, and Universitario have a great rivalry and are usually the main contenders for the title.
-Combined they share a total of 71 out of 107 Peruvian Football Championships ever played and generally end up sharing the top three positions.
+The football teams of Universitario, Sporting Cristal, and Alianza Lima have a great rivalry and are usually the main contenders for the title.
+The most successful club is Universitario with 28 domestic titles, and combined they share a total of 73 out of 108 Peruvian Football Championships ever played and generally end up sharing the top three positions.

 Several other clubs outside the big three have won the Peruvian league, with Sport Boys having the fourth most national titles behind the Big Three in Peru with 6 in total.
-Today, the chief competitors of the three are Melgar, Cienciano and Deportivo Municipal.
+In recent years, the chief competitors of the three are Melgar, Cienciano and Cusco.